GuidoRial/GuidoRial/README.md

 ## :star: I'm a front-end web developer

 - 👀 I’m interested in music, fitness, games and learning new things
-- 🌱 I’m currently learning Data Structures, Algorithms, and TypeScript
+- 🌱 I’m currently learning TypeScript, Redux, MongoDB, Express and NodeJS
 - 📫 You can reach up to me at rialguido@gmail.com or on [Linkedin](https://www.linkedin.com/in/guido-rial-275552221/)
 - 😎 You should definitely check out my portfolio [here](https://portfolio-guidorial.vercel.app/)